Reduction Free Normalisation for a proof irrelevant type of propositions: Normalization Model

-For defining the base category, we introduce, for $A$ in $\Type(\Gamma)$, the set $\Term(\Gamma,A)$.
-This is a set of \EMP{syntactical expressions}.
-Contrary to the set $\Elem(\Gamma,A)$, these expressions are \EMP{not} quotiented up to conversion.
+We introduce, for $A$ in $\Type\ev{X}$, the set $\Term(X,A)$.
+This is a set of \emph{syntactical expressions}.
+Contrary to the set $\Elem(\ev{X},A)$, these expressions are \emph{not} quotiented up to conversion.
 Also the syntactical expressions don't use explicit substitutions and can be thought of as annotated $\lambda$-expressions.

-The \EMP{syntactical} expressions are described by the following grammar
+The \emph{syntactical} expressions are described by the following grammar

 where $v_n$ are de Bruijn index.
-This forms a set with a \EMP{decidable} equality.
-We define then inductively for $A$ in $\Type(\Gamma)$ a \EMP{subset} $\Term(\Gamma,A)$ of this set of syntactical expressions.
-Each such set $\Term(\Gamma,A)$ is then also a set with a decidable equality.
-Furthermore, if $k$ is in $\Term(\Gamma,A)$, we define by induction on $k$ an element $\ev{k}$ in $\Elem(\Gamma,A)$.
-This can be thought of as the \EMP{interpretation} of the syntactical expression $k$.
+This forms a set with a \emph{decidable} equality.
+We define then inductively for $A$ in $\Type\ev{X}$ a \emph{subset} $\Term(X,A)$ of this set of syntactical expressions.
+Each such set $\Term(X,A)$ is then also a set with a decidable equality.
+If $k$ is in $\Term(X,A)$ we define by induction on $k$ an element $\ev{k}$ in $\Elem(\ev{X},A)$.
+This can be thought of as the \emph{interpretation} of the syntactical expression $k$.
 We can also see the map

-as a \EMP{quotient} map.
+as a \emph{quotient} map.

-We have $\UU_n$ in $\Elem(\Gamma,\UU_l)$ if $n<l$ and $\ev{\UU_n} = \UU_n$.
+We have $\UU_n$ in $\Term(X,\UU_l)$ if $n<l$ and $\ev{\UU_n} = \UU_n$.

-We have $v_0$ in $\Term(\Gamma.A,A)$ and $v_{n+1}$ in $\Term(\Gamma.A,B\pp)$ if $v_n$ is in $\Term(\Gamma,B)$.
+We have $v_0$ in $\Term(X.A,A\pp)$ and $v_{n+1}$ in $\Term(X.A,B\pp)$ if $v_n$ is in $\Term(X,B)$.

 We let $\ev{v_n}$ to be $\qq\pp^n$ and $\ev{\UU_l} = \UU_l$.